 It is connected to a $20-million parking garage Central District Parking Garage to its south and the Integrated Science Building to its north.

-It is part of the $350 million Central District redevelopment project that includes new residence halls and apartments, a parking garage, and an integrated science building.
+It is part of the $350-million Central District redevelopment project that includes a new residence hall and apartments, a parking garage, and an integrated science building.